slate-studio/assessment-android-2019/README.md

 You need to place a set of inscribed circles (R = W/2) and register each of them as a fence area.

->Hint:
+Hint:
->Use the quick and dirty estimate that 111,111 meters (111.111 km) in the y direction is 1 degree (of latitude) and 111,111 >* cos(latitude) meters in the x direction is 1 degree (of longitude)
+>Use the quick and dirty estimate that 111,111 meters (111.111 km) in the Y direction is 1 degree (of latitude)
+>and 111,111 * cos(latitude) meters in the X direction is 1 degree (of longitude)

 ![Alt text](readme.res/Ship.png "Rectangular area")